e22m4u/js-repository/README.md

 ## Empty Values

 Different property types have their own sets of empty values.
-These sets are used to determine the presence of a payload in the property value.
-For example, the `default` parameter in the property definition sets the default value only if the incoming value is empty.
+These sets determine whether a property value has meaningful content.
+For example, the `default` parameter in a property definition only sets the default value if the incoming value is empty.
 The `required` parameter excludes empty values by throwing an error.
-And the `unique` parameter in `sparse` mode, on the contrary, allows duplication of empty values of a unique property.
+The `unique` parameter in `sparse` mode allows duplicate empty values for a unique property.

 | type        | empty values              |
 |-------------|---------------------------|